These delicious Breakfast Bowls are a hearty breakfast idea that can be reheated in the microwave – they’re perfect for meal prep!

 To boost healthy fat content, you can top your breakfast bowls with sliced avocado, a sprinkle of nuts or seeds, or a drizzle of olive oil.
 Tasty and filling!

 Yes!
-To make a vegan breakfast bowl, leave out the sausage, and swap out the eggs for tofu scramble.
+To make a vegan breakfast bowl, leave out the sausage or find a vegan alternative, and swap out the eggs for tofu scramble.

 How to store and reheat